A steerable axle on paired wheels is attached via a lightweight metal frame to the rear-wheel spindle of a bicycle.

-This mechanism consists of
+The mechanism consists of:

-Another freewheel is screwed on to the bottom of the cylinder and trasfers torque to rotate the axle via 2 chain-driven rigid connectors (one for each side of the axle).
+The bottom free-wheel rotates correspondingly to pull the axle from one side, while pushing from the other via 2 chain-driven rigid connectors (one for each side of the axle).

 The cargo-carrying axle is a heavy-gauge metal tube (21.3mm OD, schedule 160, seamless), that rolls on single 16" wheels.